w-jablonski/alk_calendar/README.md

 work in progress

-simple infinite scroll calendar app written in Kotlin, where you can just mark days
+simple infinite scroll calendar app, where you can just mark days